tweaselORG/tracker-wiki/README.md

 yarn watch
 ```

+## Contributing

+First of all, contributions are very welcome!
+Please open a pull request and be available, so we can ask follow-up questions on your contribution, and be aware of the [license](#license) the project is published under.

+### Adding a new language

+To add a new language, the following things need to be done:

+1. Create a new folder with the language code for a name in the `content/` directory by copying the `en` language as a reference. the folder should contain:
+    - A `research/` folder containing an `_index.md`
+    - A `t/` folder containing an `_index.md`
+    - An `_index.md`
+2. Delete the generated files in `t`.
+3. Translate the titles and contents of the copied files, especially the `_index.md` files.
+Untranslated files should be deleted.
+4. Translate the strings by adding a file named like the language code to the `i18n/` folder.
+5. Add the new language to the `config/_default/languages.json` config file.

+### Documenting tracker research

+This is only a technical explanation of how to document tracker research.
+A guideline for the quality of the research will be added later.

+Each page in the research documentation is added as a [leaf bundle](https://gohugo.io/content-management/page-bundles/#leaf-bundles).
+Create a folder for the page.
+It needs an `index.md` containing a title and some kind of content.
+If you don‘t want to write anything, you still need to add something like a `&nbsp;`, otherwise, the page won‘t be rendered.
+Sections, e.g. on specific properties, are added as separate markdown files in the same folder.
+The name of the file will be used as a fragment to the section on the page.
+You can specify a title in the frontmatter.
+If you don‘t, it defaults to: »*`<file basename>` Property*«

 ## License

 This code and the wiki are licensed under a Creative Commons CC0 1.0 Universal license, see the [`LICENSE`](LICENSE) file for details.